 - Replay Value: The methods of disabling the Defender and destroying the Obrian change with each difficulty level.

-- Sudden Downer Ending: After destroying the Obrian, the player character goes to Starbase Amethyst, only to immediately get detained, interrogated, and tortured by Admiral Arboc, who was helping them throughout the game, but now is demanding to know how much the protagonist knows about "Project: Iron Helix".
+- Sudden Downer Ending: After destroying the Obrian, the player character goes to Starbase Amethyst, only to immediately get detained, interrogated, and tortured by Admiral Arboc, who was assisting them at the start of the game, but is now demanding that the protagonist reveal everything that they discovered about "Project: Iron Helix" while onboard the Obrian.
 For some reason, this cutscene is only in the Sega CD version.
 In the Mac and PC versions, the game simply ends with the player character being summoned to Starbase Amethyst, leaving their fate ambiguous.

 - Synthetic Plague: The "Iron Helix" is a biological weapon that attacks the infected's cells, mutating their DNA and rendering their bodies unable to carry out vital metabolic functions, which kills them within only a few hours.